markusahlstrand/cloudworker-proxy/README.md

 The response handler is configured using a options object that contains the status, body and headers of the response.
 The body could either be a string or an object.

-An example of configuration for a static handler:
+An example of configuration for a response handler:

 ```
 const rules = [